Opel: 1920–1939

+over 50 per cent in 1935.

 1938 saw the presentation of the highly successful Kapitän.
 With a 2.5 L six-cylinder engine, all-steel body, front independent suspension, hydraulic shock absorbers, hot-water heating (with electric blower), and central speedometer.
 25,374 Kapitäns were made before the intensification of World War II brought automotive manufacturing to a temporary stop in the autumn of 1940, by order of the government.